K. M. Panikkar

 Kavalam Madhava Panikkar (3 June 1895 – 10 December 1963), popularly known as Sardar K. M. Panikkar, was an Indian statesman and diplomat.
 He was also a professor, newspaper editor, historian and novelist.
 He was born in Travancore, then a princely state in the British Indian Empire and was educated in Madras and at the University of Oxford.

 After a stint as professor at Aligarh Muslim University and later at University of Calcutta, he became editor of Hindustan Times in 1925.
 Later, he was appointed Secretary to the Chamber of Princes, whence he moved to Patiala State and then to Bikaner State as Foreign Minister and later became the latter's Prime Minister.
 When India achieved political independence, Sardar Madhava Panikkar represented the country at the 1947 session of the UN General Assembly.
 In 1950, he was appointed Ambassador of India (the first non-Socialist country to recognise People's Republic of China) to China.
 After a successful tenure there, he went as Ambassador to Egypt in 1952.
 He was appointed a member of the States Reorganisation Commission set up in 1953.
 He was also India's Ambassador to France and a member of Rajya Sabha, the upper house of the Indian parliament.
 He also served as Vice-Chancellor of the University of Kashmir and the University of Mysore.

 Early life and education

-Madhava Panikkar was born to Puthillathu Parameswaran Namboodiri and Chalayil Kunjikutti Kunjamma in the princely state of Travancore in 1895.
+Madhava Panikkar was born into a Nair family to Puthillathu Parameswaran Namboodiri and Chalayil Kunjikutti Kunjamma in the princely state of Travancore in 1895.
 He completed his basic studies at CMS College School, Kottayam and St. Paul's School, Vepery, Madras.
 Later on he joined Madras Christian College for intermediate classes.
 At MCC he was a contemporary of Puthezhath Raman Menon, Nandyelath Padmanabha Menon and Sadasiva Reddy among others.
 He left for England in April 1914 to read history at Christ Church, University of Oxford.
 After leaving Oxford, Panikkar read for the bar at the Middle Temple, London.

 He was the first president of the Kerala Sahitya Academy.
 After his studies, Panikkar travelled to Portugal and Holland to research the involvement of these countries with Malabar, the results of which were published in the books Malabar and the Portuguese (1929) and Malabar and the Dutch (1931).